Role of microgel stiffness in particle self-assembly and suspension rheology across the lower consolute solution temperature: Conclusions

-Since the mechanical properties and microstructures of dense PNIPAM suspensions can be controlled simply by tuning the suspension temperature and stiffnesses of the constituent particles, their aqueous suspensions are potentially good candidates for synthesizing multifunctional materials.
-The tunability of suspension rheology by controlling particle stiffness and medium temperature can be exploited in designing soft robotic applications, for example, in making microgrippers, or to fold flat gel sheets \cite{W_J_Zheng_2015}.
-Our ability to control the stiffnesses of PNIPAM particles raises the possibility of their use in soft biomimetic machines.
-The bending or twisting of a flat gel sheet, comprising layers of hydrogel particle aggregates of different stiffnesses, can, in principle, be achieved by the application of a temperature gradient.
-PNIPAM hydrogel suspensions are extremely resilient to tensile and compressive stresses \cite{Hu_Materials-design_2019} and are also very flexible.
+Furthermore, we observe a non-monotonic increase in suspension viscoelasticity when temperature is increased across the LCST.
+We note that the suspensions constituted by the softest PNIPAM particles exhibit a gel-liquid-gel transition with increase in temperature, with the gel phase above the LCST being significantly weaker than that formed below the LCST.
+On the other hand, PNIPAM microgels constituted by stiff particles form disordered glassy phases below and above the LCST, while retaining finite though low rigidities even at the LCST.
+Interestingly, in an earlier study, a similar increase in suspension rigidity above the LCST was attributed to a change in interparticle interaction from repulsive to attractive due to enhancement of the hydrophobic nature of PNIPAM particles with increasing temperature \cite{Romeo2010}. \paragraph{} One of the highlights of this work is the identification of a gel-liquid-gel transition when the temperature of a dense PNIPAM suspension constituted by soft particles was raised across the LCST.
+In results that verify our rheology data, we simultaneously observed that suspensions of soft PNIPAM particles form gel-like networks at temperatures below and above the LCST, while suspensions of stiff PNIPAM particles remain in a glassy state at all the experimental temperatures studied here.
+We show here, for the first time to the best of our knowledge, that phase transformations in thermoreversible microgel suspensions depend sensitively on the stiffness of the constituent particles.
+By tuning just the PNIPAM particle stiffness and suspension temperature, we have demonstrated here that a rich variety of microgel suspension phases with unique properties can be achieved.
+In future studies, it would be interesting to use osmotic pressure measurements to find a quantitative relation between the real and effective volume fractions of PNIPAM suspensions constituted by particles of different stiffnesses, such as implemented by Scotti $et$ $al.$ \cite{A_scotti_PRE_2021}.
+Additionally, the dependence of bulk rheology and phase behavior on the dynamics of ions in microgel suspensions and the swelling properties of PNIPAM particles in different ionic solvents are interesting topics that need to be investigated.
+It would also be interesting to study the role of a non-polar crosslinker on the phase transformations and rheology of dense suspensions of microgel particles. \paragraph{} Since the mechanical properties and microstructures of dense PNIPAM suspensions can be controlled simply by tuning the suspension temperature and stiffness of the constituent particles, their aqueous suspensions are potentially good candidates for synthesizing multifunctional materials.
+The tunability of suspension rheology by controlling particle stiffness and medium temperature can be exploited in the design of soft robotic applications, for example, in constructing microgrippers, folding flat composite gel sheets \cite{W_J_Zheng_2015} and in soft biomimetic machines.
+The bending or twisting of a flat gel sheet, comprising layers of microgel particle aggregates of different stiffnesses can, in principle, be achieved by the application of a temperature gradient.
+PNIPAM microgel suspensions are extremely resilient to tensile and compressive stresses \cite{Hu_Materials-design_2019} and are also very flexible.
 Since these materials can be used in various engineering and biomimetic applications, further research on their mechanical properties is of utmost importance.